d-turner/fullstack-app-with-react-redux/README.md

   ```
   $ sudo apt install npm
   ```
-2. Run `npm install` from the production directory (`kanjingo-react-redux/server/`)
+2. Run `npm install` from the client directory (`kanjingo-react-redux/client/`)
-3. start the production server with `npm run start` from the server directory
+3. start the production server with `npm run prod` from the server directory
+4. Run `npm install` from the server directory (`kanjingo-react-redux/server/`)
+5. Confirm that MariaDB is running and start the server with `npm run start`

+### MariaDB

+[MariaDB](https://mariadb.com/products/technology/server) is the chosen database for this application, make sure it is running before starting the server

 ### Style

 * It is highly recommended to use a JavaScript linter
 * This project uses eslint for styling
 * The configuration is based on AirBnB's eslint plugin
 * Use *two spaces* to indent javascript